TeskaLabs/asab/doc/asab/config.rst

 Based on ConfigParser
 ---------------------

-The  ``Config`` is inherited from Python Standard Library ``configparser.ConfigParser`` class. which implements a basic configuration language which provides a structure similar to what’s found in Microsoft Windows INI files.
+The  :py:obj:`Config` is inherited from Python Standard Library :py:class:`configparser.ConfigParser` class. which implements a basic configuration language which provides a structure similar to what’s found in Microsoft Windows INI files.

+.. py:currentmodule:: asab.config

+.. py:class:: ConfigParser

 Example of the configuration file: